ghkhuu/sql-challenge/README.md

 #### SQL Alchemy

-After initial analysis, the data is then brought into Jupyter notebook with SQLalchemy to be transformed and visualized.
+After initial analysis, the data is then brought into [this Jupyter notebook](https://github.com/ghkhuu/sql-challenge/blob/master/DataAnalysisandVisualization.ipynb) with SQLalchemy to be transformed and visualized.
 Figure 1 shows that the majority of employees at Pewlett Hackard earns between $40k and 50K annually.

+_Figure 2: Histogram of salary ranges_
 ![alt text](https://github.com/ghkhuu/sql-challenge/blob/master/histogram.jpg)

-_Figure 1: Histogram of salary ranges_

 In another aspect, figure 2 reveals Sales department has the highest average salary, followed by Marketing and Finance.
 Employees with title as Staff or Senior Staff are generally paid more than other job titles, and there are very little difference in salary across the gender line.

+_Figure 3: Average salaries among different groups of employees_
 ![alt text](https://github.com/ghkhuu/sql-challenge/blob/master/average_salaries.jpg)

-_Figure 2: Average salaries among different groups of employees_